chilcano/ghpages-holosec/_posts/2019-10-18-tips-and-tricks-to-use-the-apple-magic-mouse-in-your-linux-ubuntu.md

 - What does this error mean?
 (Trying to reduce mouse sensitivity):
   [reddit.com/r/linux4noobs/comments/758tjp/what_does_this_error_mean_trying_to_reduce_mouse/do4a9sh](reddit.com/r/linux4noobs/comments/758tjp/what_does_this_error_mean_trying_to_reduce_mouse/do4a9sh)

+> Just mention that since Ubuntu 19.04 (kernel 5.0) the Magic Mouse works out of the box and not tweaking were needed.

-> In Ubuntu 19.10 installed and uninstalled `blueman`, if you did that, you had to restart/enable the bluetooth service.
-Here, that is explained: [https://medium.com/@djorborn/bluetoothctl-failed-to-connect-org-bluez-error-failed-54040f12b4f8](https://medium.com/@djorborn/bluetoothctl-failed-to-connect-org-bluez-error-failed-54040f12b4f8)
+> In Ubuntu 19.10 I installed and uninstalled `blueman`, if you did that, you had to restart/enable the bluetooth service.
+Here that is explained: [https://medium.com/@djorborn/bluetoothctl-failed-to-connect-org-bluez-error-failed-54040f12b4f8](https://medium.com/@djorborn/bluetoothctl-failed-to-connect-org-bluez-error-failed-54040f12b4f8)

 ```sh
 chilcano@inti:~$ sudo systemctl start bluetooth.service